Contributors from members of the Copper team

 Learn about the 7 habits that reps need to crush their quota.

 The rear-view mirror trap

-If you set your quota looking in the rear view instead of toward the future, you’re not considering the true market potential.
+If you set your quota looking in the rear view instead of toward the future, you’re not considering the true market potential for your sales organization.

 The “punishing your best reps” trap